top of page

 What Is Probate?

 Probate is the legal process by which a deceased person's estate is administered and distributed.
 This process ensures that any outstanding debts are paid, and assets are correctly transferred to the intended beneficiaries, whether designated by a will or by Texas intestate succession laws when no will is present.
-The court oversees the probate proceeding, appointing an executor to manage the estate’s affairs and ensuring compliance with Texas laws.

 Key Terms to Know: